drewsamsen/spark-next/docs/development/REFACTORING-PLAN.md

 9. **Priority 6**: Accessibility and final polish

 **Recommended Starting Point:**
-Start with **Priority 0 stories** (2-3 days) to clean up technical debt, then proceed to **Priority 5 stories** (loading/error/server components) as these provide immediate user experience improvements.
+✅ **Priority 0 stories** are now complete!
+Proceed with **Priority 5 stories** (loading/error/server components) as these provide immediate user experience improvements, or start with **Priority 1 stories** for organization verification.

 ---

-### 🔴 Priority 0: Critical Cleanup & Technical Debt (2-3 days)
+### ✅ Priority 0: Critical Cleanup & Technical Debt [COMPLETED]

-These stories remove deprecated code and clean up technical debt that could cause confusion or bugs.
+All stories in this priority have been completed.
+Deprecated code has been removed and technical debt cleaned up.

 ---